Gihan007/deep_agent-Architecture/README.md

 ## 📄 License

-MIT License - see LICENSE file for details.
+MIT License - see LICENSE file for details

-## ⚠️ Disclaimer

-This project is for educational purposes demonstrating Deep Agents concepts.
-Ensure compliance with API terms of service and respect rate limits.